 College rooms are generally furnished as shown below, although there may be some variation depending on the size and/or location of the room.
-The College also provides all bedding (duvets, pillows, duvet covers, sheets and pillow cases).
+The College also provides all bedding (duvets, pillows, duvet covers, sheets and pillowcases).
 Students may, if they so wish, bring their own bed linen, but they will be responsible for laundering this themselves.
-However, please note that if Housekeeping consider a student is not routinely washing their 'own linen', this option may be removed to ensure college furnishings (e.g. the mattress) are not adversely affected.
+Please note that if Housekeeping consider a student is not routinely washing their own linen, this option may be removed to ensure college furnishings (e.g. the mattress) are not adversely affected.